SebastianRValdivia/WritingTheTabulaRasa/docs/SoftwareCodeDocumentation/UserStories/index.md

 - User find the task it wants to delete in the list of tasks
 - User clicks on delete button and is ask to confirm
 - User confirms and task is deleted

+### Delete cheat sheet

+- User goes to cheat sheet page
+- User click on edit button
+- User sees edition of cheat sheet page
+- User click on delete sheet
+- User is prompted with a confirmation
+- User confirm and deletes the cheat sheet

+### Delete a cheat

+- User goes to cheat sheet page
+- User click on edit button
+- User sees edition of sheet
+- User click on delete button of a cheat
+- User is prompted with a confirmation
+- User confirm and deletes the cheat

 ### Log In